GALA-X-Y/SecretPixel/README.md

 # SecretPixel - Advanced Image Steganography Tool

 SecretPixel is a cutting-edge steganography tool designed to securely conceal sensitive information within images.
-It stands out in the realm of digital steganography by combining advanced encryption, compression, and a seeded Least Significant Bit (LSB) technique to provide a robust solution for embedding data undetectably.
+It stands out in the realm of digital steganography by combining advanced encryption and a seeded Least Significant Bit (LSB) technique to provide a robust solution for embedding data undetectably.

 ## Key Features

-- **Advanced Encryption**: SecretPixel uses AES-256 encryption for the data, with a session key that is further encrypted using RSA public key cryptography.
-This two-tier encryption ensures that only the holder of the corresponding RSA private key can decrypt the hidden information, providing a high level of security.
+- **Advanced Encryption (Removed in this fork)**: ~~SecretPixel uses AES-256 encryption for the data, with a session key that is further encrypted using RSA public key cryptography.
+This two-tier encryption ensures that only the holder of the corresponding RSA private key can decrypt the hidden information, providing a high level of security.~~

 - **Compression**: Before encryption, the data is compressed using zlib to reduce its size.
 This not only makes the process more efficient but also helps in minimizing patterns that could be detected by steganalysis tools.